-Abstract: This paper focuses on the effect of pile shape in the penetration of pile and magnitude of stress in pile body.
-For this purpose, concrete tapered piles of the same volume and length is considered.
-All piles have conic shape with different slopes along the shaft.
-In all analyses, the hammer impact is modeled using a single function which obtains from current literatures.
-The subsoil is assumed as normally consolidated clay.
+Abstract: This paper focuses on the effect of pile shape on the penetration of the pile and the magnitude of stress in the pile body.
+For this purpose, concrete tapered piles of the same volume and length are considered.
+All piles have a conic shape with different slopes along the shaft.
+In all analyses, the hammer impact is modeled using a single function which obtains from current literature.
+The subsoil is assumed to be normally consolidated clay.
 The soil is assumed to be saturated and undrained.
-Linear elastic behavior is assumed for the pile whereas the Mohr-Coloumb failure criterion is considered for clay.
+Linear elastic behavior is assumed for the pile whereas the Mohr-Coulomb failure criterion is considered for clay.
 Interface elements are used to allow the slip between the pile and the soil.
-To ensure the correctness of the constructed numerical pile driving models, the results obtained from this proposed model is compared with numerical data obtained from an available sophisticated analysis.
-Parametric studies have been carried out to determine the influence of contributing factors such as tapered angle and soil stratification on pile driving phenomenon.
+To ensure the correctness of the constructed numerical pile driving models, the results obtained from this proposed model are compared with numerical data obtained from an available sophisticated analysis.
+Parametric studies have been carried out to determine the influence of contributing factors such as tapered angle and soil stratification on the pile-driving phenomenon.
 The effect of taper angle on permanent pile penetration and driving stresses will be presented.